zhuxy-USTC/zhuxy-USTC.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a graduate student in the [Department of Computer Science and Technology](https://cs.ustc.edu.cn) at the [University of Science and Technology of China(USTC)](https://ustc.edu.cn/).
+I am currently a graduate student in the [School of Computer Science and Technology](https://cs.ustc.edu.cn) at the [University of Science and Technology of China(USTC)](https://ustc.edu.cn/).
 I primarily conduct research in high-performance computing, machine learning systems, and distributed training.

 **Now, I am seeking related PhD opportunities.**